 Central Retail sees the importance of setting climate-related targets and collecting data for establishing a baseline and to track progress.
-With regards to climate change, the Company has been conducting greenhouse gas (GHG) inventories for scope 1 & 2 emissions on an annual basis.
-In 2023, the Company expanded the coverage of GHG inventory towards scope 3 emissions for selected categories, including 6 categories, which are 1) Downstream Transportation and Distribution 2) Employee Commuting 3) Business Travel by Airplane 4) Downstream Leased Assets 5) Purchase good and service (Water consumption) and 6) Waste Generated in Operations.
+With regards to climate change, the Company has been conducting greenhouse gas (GHG) inventories for scope 1, 2, and 3 emissions on an annual basis.
 The GHG inventories are developed in alignment with the recommendations of the GHG Protocol.